Shade Garden

 • Bulbs

-A swath of colored pebbles washed down to the dry creek bed where it blends into the Native Garden at the footbridge.
+A swath of colored pebbles washed down to the dry creek bed where it blends into the NW Native Lowland Garden at the footbridge.
 A fence was constructed at the lower (east) side of the garden to define the edge of the shade garden and beginning of the natural wetland.
 Three Gunnera plants were established in the wet soils along the fence.

 A winter storm in 2007-2008 toppled the centerpiece tree in the round bed.
 The bed was replanted with several hydrangeas and sedums, geraniums, and bulbs.